DontTrustVerifyOrg/gig-gossip/net/NGigGossip4Nostr/gettingstarted.md

 lightning
 ```

 Now we create a `bitcoin.conf` configuration file.
-This should be placed under `~/work/locallnd/.bitcoin/` folder.
+This file should be placed under `~/work/locallnd/.bitcoin/` folder.
+Remember to enter the proper rpcauth string into the configuration.

 ```ini
 regtest=1